 The impressive Chappel Viaduct, adjacent to the station, is the longest in East Anglia, 75 feet high and made with 7 million bricks.
 It opened in 1846.

 The small church in Chappel dates from 1352, although it may incorporate earlier Norman work.
 In the fourteenth century, the local bishop granted indulgences - remissions of punishment for sins - to all who contributed to the church's repair.
 It has a tiny wooden steeple and is constructed of stone in the Early English style, with walls of flint rubble and dressings of cement and local materials.

 Margery Allingham, the crime novelist, lived in the Chappel area.
 One of the local walks is named after her.

 Colne Priory in Earls Colne was rebuilt with its high neo-Tudor chimneys by the enterprising local vicar in the 1940s.

 The sarsen stones in the tower of St Andrew's Church in Colne Engaine are sandstone boulders brought down by ice in the glacial period and were probably previously used as ritual marker stones in a Stone Age temple on the site.
 Some of the other building material came from a Roman villa nearby.
 The church dates back to the early twelfth century and the reign of Henry I.

 Take the train nearest to 9.30am from Liverpool Street Station to Chappel & Wakes Colne, changing at Marks Tey.
-Journey time 1 hour.
+Journey time just over 1 hour.
 Trains back from Bures are hourly, again changing at Marks Tey.
 Journey time about 1 hour 10 minutes.
-Note: Bures station is now a request stop [as of 2018].
-You have to hail the train (as if it were a bus) for it to stop at Bures.
 Rail ticket - buy a day return to Bures (pronounced ‘Bewers’).